outdreamer/build-a-cure-1/docs/objects/schema.md

       - attribute testing rules:
         - enforced/unenforced
         - position
     - processing rules:
       - change
+        - update
+        - distorting (gap creation, divergence)
+        - maintenance
+        - adjacent objects/conversion potential (what can it be transformed into using available functions)
           - transformation within type
           - transformation to other types
-        - distorting (gap creation, divergence)
-        - maintenance

       - filtering
         - finding
         - identification